konnected-io/docs/security-alarm-system/wiring/siren.md

 #### 5V High/Low Level Trigger Relay Module
-We've tested these 5V relay modules and started including them in kits shipped in mid August 2017 and later. **These relays require 5V power from the NodeMCU base**.
-They're smaller, lighter, and have a configurable high or low level trigger.
+We've tested these 5V relay modules and started including them in kits shipped in mid August 2017 and later. **These relays require 5V power from the NodeMCU base**, so you must power the device at the base (not by USB) for the relay to work.

-For this application, keep the jumper setting on for high level trigger.
+For this application, keep the jumper setting on for high level trigger (it's shipped in this configuration).
 These are also [available on Amazon in a 5-pack](https://www.amazon.com/gp/product/B00XAGT052/ref=as_li_ss_tl?ie=UTF8&psc=1&linkCode=ll1&tag=konnected-io-20&linkId=edde017f27ebdaa43cf06dfaee293823).
 ![](/assets/images/5v-relay-hi-low.jpg)